BiniyamSishah/PhDProgress/Daily/04_06_20/README.md

 6) End your relationship with Kidist.
 7) time your work
 8) Continue excersising, eating and sleeping healthy, meeting friends and using your time effciently.
+9) My name is not in the list 1-12 June, seeing the situation, I need to try returning to office.